informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ### Inputs
-- *trustedHeader*: the Verification Header verification starts from
+- *trustedHeader*: the LightBlock verification starts from
 - *primary*: peer address
 - *targetHeight*: they height of the needed header